acumos/system-integration/z2a/INSTALL.md

     cd ~/src/system-integration/z2a
     ```

-2. Execute the z2a Phase 1a script.
+2. Execute the z2a Phase 0 script.

     ```bash
+    ./z2a-ph0.sh
+    ```

+3. Execute the z2a Phase 1a script.

+    ```bash
     ./z2a-ph1a.sh
     ```

-3. Once the z2a Phase 1a script has completed, please log out of your session and log back in.
+4. Once the z2a Phase 1a script has completed, please log out of your session and log back in.
 This step is required such that you (the installer) are added to the `docker` group, which is required in the next step.

     ```bash
     logout
     ```

-4. Once you are logged back into the VM, change directory into the `z2a` directory and execute the z2a Phase 1b script.
+5. Once you are logged back into the VM, change directory into the `z2a` directory and execute the z2a Phase 1b script.

     ```bash
     cd ~/src/system-integration/z2a
     ./z2a-ph1b.sh
     ```

-5. After the z2a Phase 1b script has completed, we will need to check the status of the newly created Kubernetes pods before we proceed with the Acumos installation.
+6. After the z2a Phase 1b script has completed, we will need to check the status of the newly created Kubernetes pods before we proceed with the Acumos installation.
 We can ensure that all necessary Kubernetes pods are running by executing this `kubectl` command.

     ```bash
     kubectl get pods -A
     ```

-6. When all Kubernetes pods are in a `Running` state, we can proceed and execute the z2a Phase 2 script to install and configure Acumos.
+7. When all Kubernetes pods are in a `Running` state, we can proceed and execute the z2a Phase 2 script to install and configure Acumos.

     ```bash
     ./z2a-ph2.sh
     ```

-7. The last step is to check the status of the Kubernetes pods create during the Acumos installation process.
+8. The last step is to check the status of the Kubernetes pods create during the Acumos installation process.

     ```bash
     kubectl get pods -A